 Modern digital and mobile technologies have added a new dimension of legal challenges to exciting areas such as entertainment and Internet law.
 Our intellectual property concentration explores the key issues related to patents, trademarks, copyrighting and trade secrets.

 You’ll develop a firm grounding in a variety of fields that intellectual property law affects by taking courses on topics such as computer and Internet law, patent litigation, sports law and entertainment law.
-And you’ll write extensively on specific areas relating to your career interests.
+You can participate in an externship in a law firm or corporate legal department to do the intellectual property work that lawyers do, protecting the creativity of artists, musicians, and inventors.
+And in your courses or on a journal, you can write extensively on specific areas relating to your career interests.

 Curriculum and Requirements